-- not to invest into companies that derive more than 20% of their revenue from tobacco distribution, conventional weapons support systems or coal (i.e., coal mining and coal-based electricity generation) (values-based exclusions on direct investments). - adherence to, and conducting business activities in accordance with, international norms such as the "United Nations Global Compact Principles" (UNGC) (business-conduct exclusions on direct investments) - higher exposure to investments that have better ESG profile and fewer ESG controversies over their investment cycle (ESG Integration) - contribution to good governance and sustainable practices through proxy voting and engagement with investee companies in line with Credit Suisse Asset Management's Sustainable Investing Policy (Active Ownership)
+- to invest into companies that comply with international treaties on controversial weapons (norms-based exclusions on direct investments) - not to invest into companies that derive more than 5% of their revenue from conventional weapons and firearms, tobacco production, gambling, or adult entertainment (values-based exclusions on direct investments) - not to invest into companies that either derive more than 20% of their revenue from tobacco distribution or conventional weapons support systems and services (values-based exclusions on direct investments) - not to invest into companies that either derive more than 20% of their revenues from coal (coal mining and coal-based electricity generation), 5% of their revenues in arctic oil and gas, or 10% of their revenues from oil sands (values-based exclusions on direct investments) - adherence to, and conducting business activities in accordance with, international norms such as the "United Nations Global Compact Principles" (UNGC) (business-conduct exclusions on direct investments) - higher exposure to investments with positive or neutral Fixed Income ESG signal and limit exposure to investments with negative Fixed Income ESG signal within the defined limits - contribution to good governance and sustainable practices through engagement with investee companies in line with CSAM's Sustainable Investing Policy (Active Ownership)

 The extent to which the environmental and/or social characteristics were met is measured by the sustainability indicators shown below.

 Derivatives were not used to attain the environmental or social characteristics.

-Please find further information on ESG Integration, ESG Exclusions and Active Ownership below in the question "What actions have been taken to meet the environmental and/or social characteristics during the reference period?" and online at www.credit-suisse.com/esq.
+Please find further information on ESG Integration, ESG Exclusions and Active Ownership below in the question "What actions have been taken to meet the environmental and/or social characteristics during the reference period?" and online at www.credit-suisse.com/esg.